Volga Tatars: Radicalism

 More radical versions of Islam were previously very rare and sporadic in Tatarstan.
-The most famous examples were the Ittifaq formation, whose leader Fauziya Bairamova was pro-Salafist in the 2000s.
+The most famous examples were the Ittifaq Party, whose leader Fauziya Bairamova was pro-Salafist in the 2000s.
 Imam Rustem Safin in Kazan was suspended for two years for his association with the pan-Islamic Hizb al-Tahrir party.
 A few dozen Tatars participated in the Chechen separatist wars, and in 2010 the Tatarstan Interior Ministry disbanded a short-lived formation in Nurlat district that had tried to imitate the Dagestan extremist movement of the 1990s.

 Then, in 2012, the Tatar mufti Valiulla Yakupov, who opposed extremism, was shot dead in Kazan.
 On the same day, mufti Ildus Fayzov was injured when his car was blown up.
 A month later, another car exploded; this time, a bomb was supposedly detonated accidentally.
 Inside the car, three bodies were found, along with weapons and radical Islamic literature.
 They were suspected of planning an attack on president Vladimir Putin, who was visiting Tatarstan.
 Around the same time, a demonstration by supporters of Sharia law was seen, which was "very unusual for Tatarstan".

 A 2021 George Washington University study of Islam in Russia states: "The majority of Russian Muslims feel well integrated into Russia and show similar patriotism to Orthodox citizens.
 They favor either traditional Sufi-influenced Islam or a more politically engaged Islam that supports Putin.
 In addition, there is a small but increasingly influential minority of more radical anti-Russian Salafists.".

 Disagreement about what is "traditional Tatar Islam" exists also outside of the Salafi-Wahhabi conflict.
 Mufti of Tatarstan, Kamil Samigullin belongs to the Turkish Sufi Naqshbandi order, which some, like the mufti of Moscow Ravil Gainutdin, think is not compatible with "Tatar spirit of Islam".
 Samigullin is not the first Tatar Naqshbandi member however; notable Tatar religious figures of the past, such as Zaynulla Rasulev, Utyz-Imani, Shihabetdin Marjani and Gabdennasyr Kursawi all belonged to Naqshbandi.